 e.
 A mailer's Centralized Account Processing System (CAPS) account when used with a Package Intercept request.

 When customers privately print an electronic “Hold For Pickup” label and exchange electronic files with USPS through an approved file transfer protocol (FTP), they qualify for the electronic USPS Tracking price.

 Hold For Pickup service is available at the time of mailing for mailers meeting the standards in 7.0, and allows mailpieces to be held at a designated Post Office location for pick up by a specified addressee or designee.
 When the destination Post Office has the addressee’s contact information, an email or text notice is sent that a package is available for pickup.
 This service provides the shipper with tracking information, including the date and time that the addressee took possession of the item.
 If the item has not been picked up within 5 days (3 days for Priority Mail Express), the Post Office makes a second notification attempt, and returns the item to the sender if not picked up within 15 days (5 days for Priority Mail Express).

-Hold For Pickup service is available at retail Post Office locations for Priority Mail Express presented under 113.4.2 or 113.4.3.
-It is also available with commercial mailings of Priority Mail Express presented under 213.4.2. or 213.4.3, Priority Mail (except Critical Mail), First-Class Package Service, Parcel Select Nonpresort, Parcel Select Lightweight, and Bound Printed Matter parcels, when:
+[1-17-16] Hold For Pickup service is available at retail Post Office locations for Priority Mail Express presented under 113.4.2 or 113.4.3, and for Priority Mail using USPS Click-N-Ship.
+It is also available with commercial mailings of Priority Mail Express presented under 213.4.2 or 213.4.3, Priority Mail, First-Class Package Service, Parcel Select Ground, Parcel Select Lightweight, and Bound Printed Matter parcels, when:

 a.
 Mailpieces bear an applicable Priority Mail Express label (under 115.2.1 or 215.2.1) or Hold For Pickup label with an Intelligent Mail package barcode (meeting the technical standards under 708.5.0 and in Publication 199), as applicable.